d6y/lift-cookbook/docs/0500-Around/0110-Authenticated-Email.md

 Discussion
 ----------

 We've used Lift properties as a way to configure SMTP authentication.
 This has the benefit of allow us to enable authentication for just some run modes.
-For example, if our `default.props` did not contain authentication settings, but our `production.default.props` did, then no authentication would happen in developemnt mode, ensuring we can't accidentily send email outside of a production environment.
+For example, if our `default.props` did not contain authentication settings, but our `production.default.props` did, then no authentication would happen in development mode, ensuring we can't accidentally send email outside of a production environment.

 But you don't have to use properties file for this (the Lift Mailer also supports JNDI).
 However, some mail services do require `mail.smtp.auth=true` to be set.